barriemWUSTL/332lab3/lab3/lab3/ReadMe.txt

 Mustapha Barrie Lab 3

+One thing to note is that the rows are on the y axis and the columns are on the x axis so if you were to do the x,y coordinate system it would be (row, col) so something like 2,1 would not be the same as the standard 2,1 in a (col,row) implementation

 THe errors I had for the most part where files not being able to make functions or access structs from other files because I forget to put them at the top of the header file including